 Hebrews 10:24

 Have you ever considered starting a small Bible study group with your friends?
 Now might be the time to do it.
-Gather your friends, grab some sodas and snacks, kick back in your favorite place to lounge, and pull out your Bibles.
+Gather your friends, grab some sodas and snacks, kick back in your favorite bean bag chair, and pull out your Bibles.
 Read, discuss, and encourage questions.
-If you don’t have the answers, steer them to an older Christian who does.
+If you don’t have the answers, find an older Christian who does.
 This kind of group can be a safe place for a friend whose faith is in limbo to voice her struggles.

 1 Thessalonians 5:14